grimnebulin/emacs-kanji-quiz/README.md

   taken.

 The order of the terms is randomized when the quiz begins.
-When the user advances beyond the last term, the order is re-randomized, and the terms are presented again.
+When the user advances beyond the last term, the order of the terms not yet ejected is re-randomized, and those terms are presented again.

 # Quiz commands

-Three commands are provided while a quiz is active:
+Three keystroke commands are provided while a quiz is active:

 * `n`: `kanji-quiz-advance`
   Advances the quiz one step.
 That is: